k91161862-hub/C-music-generator-Made-by-a-13-year-old-or-rather-me-/README.md

 *Warning!
-Writing via a translator*
+Writing via a translator, My English is not very good*

 ## How to compile?
 Use g++ -> `g++ musikGENERATOR.cpp -o name`